 Things to remove:

-- Google XML sitemap generator and, I like this script but it takes lots of load to run and in most cases Google will spider your whole site anyways,
+- Google XML sitemap generator and, I like this script but it takes lots of load to run and in most cases, Google will spider your whole site anyway,

 - Global translator plug-in, this takes a lot of load to run.
-It basically rebuilds your hold site when requested.
+It basically rebuilds your old site when requested.

-- Anything that can be run from another server, like for example a image for Skype, Feed-burner, Twitter, Facebook, most of these can be hot-linked from the site itself.
+- Anything that can be run from another server, like for example an image for Skype, Feed-burner, Twitter, or Facebook, most of these can be hot-linked from the site itself.
 It’s better to share the load with other sites when possible.

-- Misc plug-ins, if there is any plug-ins that can go then get rid of them.
+- Misc. plug-ins, if any plug-ins can go then get rid of them.
 Even if the plug-in is not activated it’s still taking up room in the internal files of WordPress and can cause a little extra drag.

-- Tags, I know you like these but really they can actually hurt your SEO and definably require more load.
-Your better off just removing them and working on a smart keyword driven SEO campaign.
+- Tags, I know you like these but really they can actually hurt your SEO and definitely require more load.
+You better off just removing them and working on a smart keyword-driven SEO campaign.

 All of these plug-ins can be installed from the WordPress control panel.
 Just log in and click WordPress plug-ins to add.